 Swedish entrepreneurs have a long history of being good stewards of capital.
 Because of this, we believe Swedish investment companies offer great opportunities for returns better than the averages, of course depending on the management.
 Some companies have performed much better than others.

 This article lists the most popular investment companies and compares their strategy, ownership structure, past performance, and their holdings.

-To read more about investment companies we recommend to check out our other articles about investment companies.
+To read more about investment companies we recommend to check out our why investment companies are a great investment.

 We start with Latour:

 Latour AB (LATO-B):